zynksoftware/Zynk-Workflow/docs/_documentation/ProSku-Connector/Connecting-To-ProSku.md

 ![ProSKU Connection](/assets/images/prosku/prosku_connection.png)

-Follow the steps below to obtain your access and refresh token for ProSKU:

-### 1.
-Enter your ProSKU company reference, then click 'Log In'.
+Enter your ProSKU details as described below, and then click 'Finish' to create the connection.

 ## Settings

 ### Company Reference
 _Required_
 Enter your Company Reference.